ndiayesamba1996/restyled.io/Data-Breach-Response-Policy.md

-This documented covers Restyled's plan for responding to unauthorized exposure of sensitive data.
+This document covers Restyled's plan for responding to unauthorized exposure of sensitive data.

 ## Ownership and Responsibility